google/codeworld/web/help/GuideUnit1.md

 The error indicator and message on the left can help you figure out what and where the error is.
 Keep in mind, however, the error is not always on the same line as the indicator.
-This is just the point at which the computer says *I no lomger understand what you are doing.*
+This is just the point at which the computer says *I no longer understand what you are doing.*

 You may also see the error message on the right after clicking **Run**.
-In this case, note the error message but, more importantly, the *line and column numbers*.
+In this case, note the error message.
+But, more importantly, the *line and column numbers*.
 For example, `Line 6, Column 36`.
 This is the exact point at which the computer stopped understanding.